danilko/qasession/README.md

 Please generate a new app for website at Facebook API Website: https://developers.facebook.com/

+Under Facebook App Settings, please go to Settings
+For basic, website url should be http://localhost:8080/controller/OAuthConsumerResponseCode For advanced, redirect uri should be http://localhost:8080/controller/OAuthConsumerResponseCode Please note the current support Facebook Graph API is minumum v2.4

 Please download docker and other require tools
 JDK 7 or Above
 http://www.oracle.com/technetwork/java/javase/downloads/index.html